Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course: Laboratory Setup and Task Units in Context

 \subsection{IoT Context (Task Units 1-4)}

 The familiarization with IoT devices is the foundation of this course.
 In IoT context, students are learning to configure microcontrollers and sensors, to wire the IoT devices with the devices in edge computing context and to writing and running the software that collects the measurements.
-In IoT context, each student receives two microcontrollers and one single board computer.
-In addition, each student receives a set of three type of sensors and three LED actuators, with jumper wires and set of resistors that will help them connect the circuits.
-This is shown in the left box of Fig.~\ref{fig:iotkit}, and it represents the basic kit for developing an IoT device with sensing and actuating functions.
+Here, each student receives two microcontrollers and one single board computer (RPi).
+In addition, each student receives a set of three types of sensors and three LED actuators, with jumper wires and set of resistors that will help them connect the circuits.
+This is shown in the left part of Fig.~\ref{fig:iotkit}, and it represents the basic kit for developing an IoT device with sensing and actuating functions.
 In this context also single board computers are used, serving as workstations to connect the microcontrollers via MicroUSB cable for energy supply (i.e., battery-less operation).